tallguyjenks/DevLog/pages/black.md

 	        -   id: requirements-txt-fixer

 	  ```
-	- This will run Black before every commit
+	- This will run all of the hooks before every commit ensuring code quality